-Internet Advertising
+Internet Advertising and Marketing

-Founded in 2003, 28.com is a leading Internet portal for information about small business opportunities in China.
-It was one of the earliest entrants in this sector, allowing it to currently hold a market share of over 33% in China.
-In 2011, we also developed two new advertising web portals, which are liansuo.com and chuangye.com.
+Founded in 2003, 28.com is a leading Internet portal for information about small business opportunities in China, which is one of the earliest entrants in this sector.
+In 2011, we added two new advertising web portals, which are liansuo.com and sooe.cn.
 Liansuo.com is built to serve larger SMEs than 28.com with additions of other internet related services.
 Liansuo.com is also intended to serve large international clients.
-Chuangye.com is built to serve the community of entrepreneurs to assist them developing their business, as well as sharing their resources in a web2.0 and SNS2.0 driven interaction in combination with popular web social tools.
-In 2013 and 2012, we further developed and upgraded the system and tools of these website portals, including customer user interface, additional integrated mobile function and cloud-based search engine marketing and optimization in preparation for mobile search marketing and mobile search optimization.
-Upon acquiring Sou Yi Lian Mei Network Technology (Beijing) Co., Ltd., we obtained another established online advertising and marketing portal, sooe.cn, which focuses on the smaller sized and emerging SMEs.
+Sooe.cn, another established online advertising and marketing portal, we obtained through business combination, is designed to focus on services to the smaller sized and emerging SMEs.
+In the past two years, we further developed and upgraded the system and tools of these website portals, including customer user interface, additional integrated mobile function and cloud-based search engine marketing and optimization in preparation for mobile search marketing and mobile search optimization.